testing-library/dom-testing-library/README.md

   // called "queries" which you could import here as well wait,
 } from 'dom-testing-library'
-// adds special assertions like toHaveTextContent and toBeInTheDOM import 'jest-dom/extend-expect'
+// adds special assertions like toHaveTextContent import 'jest-dom/extend-expect'

 function getExampleDOM() {